STCSNN: High energy efficiency spike-train level spiking neural networks with spatio-temporal conversion: Introduction

 In this paper, we overcome both the low performance and high latency issues of traditional SNNs by introducing spatio-temporal conversion blocks (STCBs) to propose a high energy efficiency spike-train level spiking neural network.
 In traditional spiking convolutional neural networks (SCNNs), Integrate-and-Fire(IF) models or Leaky-Integrate-and-Fire(LIF) models are used to replace the ReLU function to make the information can be transmitted and processed in spiking form.
 Non-differentiable spikes make SNNs challenging to train but have excellent potential for high energy efficiency.
-Our basic idea is that we can utilize the advantages of spikes in energy consumption and keep the high performance of convolutional neural networks (CNNs) meanwhile.
+Our basic idea is to utilize the advantages of spikes in energy consumption and keep the high performance of convolutional neural networks (CNNs).
 The SNN hardware can utilize a binary spike-based sparse processing over a fixed number of time steps via accumulate (AC) operations, consuming much lower power than multiply-accumulate (MAC) operations that dominate computations in ANNs\cite{kundu2021towards}.
 Convolutional operations consist of a large number of MAC operations, making them one of the primary sources of power consumption for convolutional neural networks\cite{kundu2021towards,datta2022can}.
-So we proposed spatio-temporal conversion blocks based on IF models to encode the real value of information into spike trains before convolutional layers, which can help reduce the energy consumption of convolution operation significantly.
+So, we proposed spatio-temporal conversion blocks based on IF models to encode the real value of information into spike trains before convolutional layers, which can help reduce the energy consumption of convolution operation significantly.
 To maintain the efficiency of information transmission between blocks, we use the current accumulator blocks (CABs) to decode the information after the convolutional layers.
-To effectively train our proposed SLSSNNs with low latency, we further study the error backpropagation of STCBs and deduce the equivalent gradient of STCBs.
-With these methods, we can train a high-performance, low-latency, and energy-efficiency SLSSNN.
+To train our proposed STCSNNs with low latency effectively, we further study the error backpropagation of STCBs and deduce the equivalent gradient of STCBs.
+We can train a high-performance, low-latency, and energy-efficiency STCSNN with these methods.